alinalihassan/pyLesma/README.md

 - Lua

 ## Installing
-You can pick up the latest release in the [Release tab](https://github.com/hassanalinali/Lesma/releases) and start using it.
-Lesma is currently being tested and provides binaries only on Unix.
-Compatibility between operating systems and architectures is not hard to achieve, but simply not a priority.
+You can pick up the latest release in [**Releases**](https://github.com/hassanalinali/Lesma/releases) and start using it.
+Lesma is currently being tested and provides binaries only for Unix.
+Compatibility between operating systems and architectures is not hard to achieve, but simply not a priority at the moment.

+Windows is also supported but you need to do additional work if you want to compile Lesma code (need to install clang, but this is not properly tested at the moment) and there are issues with Unicode characters, but all the tests pass and everything else seems to work.

 In the case that your platform is not oficially supported, you need to build it on your own.

 ## Documentation